Seth Rogen might be an unexpected sight in the pages of your favourite Toronto food mag.

 Seth: People reach out to me on social media saying, "I want to try a cannabis product, but I don't like smoking and vape pens have been freaking me out."

 Then there's this sparkling drink that could not be a more easy way in.
-They're incredibly new products designed to feel like something that you've had a million times before.
+They're incredible new products designed to feel like something that you've had a million times before.
 A lot of people are trying to introduce people to cannabis beverages — which are new — and a flavour they've never had before.
 For us, that was too much.

 If you have something that's innovative, it's good to anchor it into something that's incredibly familiar.
 And grapefruit and lemon are two of the most ubiquitous flavours.